FAIRit/be-someday-i-will/README.md

 ## Live demo (deployed to AWS Elastic BeanStalk): [click here](http://somedayapp-env.eba-dsmnvmrd.us-west-2.elasticbeanstalk.com/swagger-ui.html#/)

 ## User stories
- - [x] User can create an account
+ - [x] User can create/update/delete an account
+ - [x] User can log in using JWT token
+ - [x] User can upload/update/delete an avatar
- - [x] User can upload his avatar
+ - [x] User can add movie/book to his watch later/read later list

+ To do on frontend side:
  - [ ] User can choose between movies or books on the front page
  - [ ] User can select his own watch later/ read later list or input query to find books/movies
  - [ ] User can click on movie/book to see details
- - [x] User can add movie/book to his watch later/read later list

 ## Used tools & technologies
 * Spring Boot 2.2.4